Craig Barrett (chief executive)

 Craig R. Barrett (born August 29, 1939) is an American business executive who served as the chairman of the board of Intel Corporation until May 2009.
 He became CEO of Intel in 1998, a position he held for seven years.
 After retiring from Intel, Barrett joined the faculty at Thunderbird School of Global Management in Phoenix.

 Career

 In 1994, Barrett was elected a member of the National Academy of Engineering for technical leadership in advancing quality and productivity through manufacturing technology in the semiconductor industry.

-Barrett served as the president of Intel starting in 1997 and its chief executive officer from 1998 to 2005.
-He successfully led the corporation through some of its worst times, including the burst of the dot-com bubble and a severe recession.

 He was appointed as a member of the Hong Kong Chief Executive's Council of International Advisers in the years of 1998–2005.
 He joined the board of trustees of the Society for Science & the Public in 2010.

 He serves as president and chairman of BASIS School Inc., a charter school group as well as chair of the board of directors for the National Forest Foundation, the nonprofit partner to the U.S. Forest Service.